 Councillors play a role in important policy making - identifying the needs of the community, setting objectives to meet those needs, prioritising between differing demands and allocating resources.

 The primary role, however, is to represent the interests of local residents.
 As such they must provide community guidance and leadership, aiding communication between residents and the local authority.
 The role includes:

 Attending full council meetings (in West Lothian these take place approximately every six weeks, on Tuesdays at 10 am) where they vote on specific issues.
-A full breakdown of the council's decision making structure is available by clicking here.
+Get a full breakdown of the council's decision making structure [17kb].